UPPMAX/R-python-julia-matlab-HPC/docs/python/intro.rst

 ..

-    Schedule in Markdown, as voted for on around 2024-09-21:
+    _This is the schedule in Markdown, as voted for on around 2024-09-21:

     Time       |Topic                                                 |Teacher
     -----------|------------------------------------------------------|-------